Bardhyli/WemoApp/README.md

 # WemoEmulator
 App for emulating the Wemo switch controlled by Amazon Echo!

-Hoping to finish this project sooner!
+Hopping to finish this project sooner!
+//App was created locally -> pushed to GitHub ->files added locally -> then pushed to GitHub.